Definition and Examples of Leading Economic Indicators

 How Do Leading Economic Indicators Work?

 Leading economic indicators can signal major changes.
-If these indicators fail to meet expectations, this may signal a bearish trend in the economy.
+If these indicators fail to meet expectations, there may be a bearish trend in the economy.
 Indicators that surpass their estimates can signal a bullish move ahead.

 Leading indicators are also used by central banks in order to make monetary policy decisions.
 For instance, a central bank may opt to lower interest rates or create easing policies if indicators suggest that the economy is faltering.
 The opposite may be true if the indicators suggest that the economy is getting stronger.